pandas-dev/pandas/doc/source/contributing_docstring.rst

         """
         Pivot a row index to columns.

-        When using a multi-index, a level can be pivoted so each value in the index becomes a column.
+        When using a MultiIndex, a level can be pivoted so each value in the index becomes a column.
 This is especially useful when a subindex is repeated for the main index, and data is easier to visualize as a pivot table.